UTexas

 4. any assessed sanction(s).

-1. If the information received by the Dean of Students makes allegations of misconduct in scientific or other scholarly research, the Dean of Students will refer the information to the Vice President for Research and/or the Research Integrity Officer for further investigation in accordance with the Handbook of Operating Procedures, 7-1230.
+1. If the information received by Student Conduct makes allegations of misconduct in scientific or other scholarly research, Student Conduct will refer the information to the Vice President for Research and/or the Research Integrity Officer for further investigation in accordance with the Handbook of Operating Procedures, 7-1230.

 2. The findings will be set forth in an investigation report.
-The report will then be provided to the dean of students for adjudication of any academic integrity violations that may be outlined in the report.
+The report will then be provided to Student Conduct for adjudication of any academic integrity violations that may be outlined in the report.

 3. Additional Information regarding the Scientific Misconduct or Misconduct in Other Scholarly Research can be found at http://www.policies.utexas.edu/policies/misconduct-science-and-other-scholarly-activities

-1. If the dean of students receives a referral involving a student enrolled in the Dell Medical School, the dean of students will notify the dean of the Dell Medical School or designee.
-Prior to the final resolution of an incident involving a student enrolled in the Dell Medical School, the dean of students shall consult the dean or designee to determine appropriate sanctions consistent with the professional standards outlined by the Dell Medical school and other applicable university rules.
+1. If Student Conduct receives a referral involving a student enrolled in the Dell Medical School, Student Conduct will notify the dean of the Dell Medical School or designee.
+Prior to the final resolution of an incident involving a student enrolled in the Dell Medical School, Student Conduct shall consult the dean or designee to determine appropriate sanctions consistent with the professional standards outlined by the Dell Medical school and other applicable university rules.

 2. Additional information regarding the professional standards of the Dell Medical School can be found at https://dellmed.utexas.edu/education/student-resources.

-3. A student who is suspended or whose status is altered under Sec.
-11–502(a) may meet with the Dean of Students to contest the interim disciplinary action.
-A request for a meeting under this subsection must be made in writing, and submitted to the Dean of Students no more than five days after being notified (in accordance with Sec.
-11-201) that the interim disciplinary action was taken.
-If a meeting is requested by the student, such a meeting generally will be conducted within five days after the request for a meeting is made, unless the student agrees in writing to a meeting at a later time.
+4. A student subject to interim action under Sec.
+11–502(a) may meet with the Dean of Students to contest the interim action.
+A request for a meeting under this subsection must be submitted in writing to the Dean of Students no more than five (5) days after the student is notified (in accordance with Sec.
+11-201) that the interim action was taken.
+If a meeting is requested by the student, such a meeting generally will be conducted within five (5) days after the request for a meeting is made, unless the student agrees in writing to a meeting at a later time.
 At the discretion of the Dean of Students, the five-day period may be extended for a period not to exceed an additional five days.

-1. During the meeting with the Dean of Students, the student may present documentation or other evidence for review in consideration of lifting or altering the interim disciplinary action.
-The Dean of Students shall issue a written decision within five days of the meeting regarding whether the decision to take interim disciplinary action will be reversed, altered, or otherwise left unchanged.
+1. During the meeting with the Dean of Students, the student may present documentation or other evidence for review in consideration of lifting or altering the interim action.
+The Dean of Students shall make every effort to issue a written decision within five (5) days of the meeting regarding whether the decision to take interim action will be reversed, altered, or otherwise left unchanged.
+If the Dean of Students is unable to issue the written decision within five days, the Dean shall provide notice of the delay and the new date for completion to the student.

-4. A student is subject to further disciplinary action for prohibited conduct that takes place during a period of interim disciplinary action imposed under Sec.
+5. A student is subject to disciplinary action for prohibited conduct that takes place during a period of interim disciplinary action imposed under Sec.
 11-502(a).

 Sec.
 11–503.
 Meeting with a Student